wojciech12/my-dev-laptop-setup/README.md

 2. Enable file enryption.

-3. Configure a hot corner - bottom left to lock the Screen.
+3. Configure a hot corner - bottom left to lock the Screen - see: https://www.cnet.com/how-to/7-ways-to-lock-your-macbook/

+4. Use password manager.

 ### Finder